simonjordan557/WordGameCheater/README.md

 Run RecursiveAnagramFinder.exe

 **THIS PROGRAM IS WORK IN PROGRESS.
-LONGER STRINGS TAKE EXPONENTIALLY LONGER TO RETURN RESULTS.**
+LONGER STRINGS NATURALLY TAKE EXPONENTIALLY LONGER TO RETURN RESULTS.**

-I've marked this as an issue and I have plans to increase the speed of the program in the near future.
+I've increased speed by using a recursive binary search. strings of 10 characters or more still take a loooong time to conclude though.
+I wonder if multi-threading would help.
+Need to research this.

 ### ChangeLog: